dareneiri/dareneiri.github.com/_posts/2015-02-12-Asus-Chromebox-With-Full-Linux-Install.md

 ### Chromebox Setup and Ubuntu Installation

-__Please note that the Kodi E-Z Setup Script is still in active development and options may change, or this process may no longer work.
+Please note that the Kodi E-Z Setup Script is still in active development and options may change, or this process may no longer work.
 I wrote this in Feb 2015 and so the details of each step may have changed.
-I will try to keep this updated but please proceed at your own risk__
+I will try to keep this updated but please proceed at your own risk
+{: .notice--warning}

 1. With your Chromebox unplugged, prepare your device for the linux installation by disabling the [firmware write protection](http://kodi.wiki/view/Chromebox#Disable_Firmware_Write_Protect).
     1. To open the Chromebox, you need to remove the four rubber footpads.
 I found it easiest to use a small flathead and lift up from the inner-rounded corner of the footpad